Vermont Clergy Sexual Abuse Attorneys

 Catholic Church Sexual Abuse in Vermont

-Vermont Abuse Lawsuit Attorneys
+Vermont Child Sexual Abuse Lawsuit Attorneys

-Our law firm can help you take legal action against the Church as a victim of sexual misconduct.
-In the past, the Vermont Church has resisted and fought every victim exploited by Catholic priests as they sought to exercise their legal rights to receive compensation for their damages.
+A clergy abuse lawyer with our law firm can help you take legal action against the Church as a victim of sexual misconduct.
+In the past, the Vermont Church has resisted and fought those who were exploited by Catholic priests as they sought to exercise their legal rights to damages.

 The Catholic Church in Vermont

 In Vermont, the territory of the Diocese of Burlington covers the entire state.
 The number of Catholics in the state has been dropping as it has across the entire United States.
 As of 2015, there were 117,000 Catholics in Vermont spread out across 73 parishes in locations such as South Burlington, Rutland, and Barre.
 This is down almost a third from peak membership in the Vermont Church.

 As a result of declining membership and an increase in sexual abuse lawsuits, the Roman Catholic Diocese of Burlington has sold properties and reduced some of its footprint in the state.
 Many cases of child sexual abuse occurred decades ago involving lewd and lascivious conduct of religious leaders, priests really, deacons, teachers, coaches, and other sexual predators.

 Sexual abuse data revealed the pervasive sexual misconduct in the Burlington Diocese in recent years.
 In 2019, church officials released a list of Roman Catholic priests in Vermont who had been credibly accused of childhood sexual abuse.

 Since 1950, there have been 419 priests assigned to the Roman Catholic Diocese of Burlington.
 Identifying 40 religious leaders accused of sexual misconduct means that one in every ten clergy members serving in the diocese over the past 70 years has been credibly accused of sex abuse.